vikrant2805/SGX/readme.md

     IP      : IPv4 address of the server.
 Default :- localhost proj_id : Project ID
-    verify_ias : Client will call IAS or server. policy  : Project Policy to be set.
+    policy  : Project Policy to be set.
 Along with policy, MR Signer or path of file with list of MR Enclaves that are base64 encoded needs to be provided.
               Accepted values :-
               1 :- Mr Signer of the Client is validated.
-              3 :- Mr Enclave of the Client is validated with a list of third party enclaves.
+              3 :- Mr Enclave of the Client is validated with a list of third party enclaves. client_verify_ias : Client will call IAS for quote verification. server_verify_ias : Server will call IAS for quote verification.
     SPID    : SPID provided by IAS in hexstring format.
 Required only when we are providing '--verify_ias' IAS_CRT : Absolute path of certificate for IAS server.
 Required only when we are providing '--verify_ias'